Designed by Writers for Writers

 Zimbabwe

-We are accepting submissions for the MAY edition of WSA Magazine.
-The theme is ‘RWANDA’.
+We are accepting submissions for the JULY edition of WSA Magazine.
+The theme is ‘PURPOSE’.

 Children’s Literature